Darshh16/VibeTix/README.md

-# EventHub - Event Booking Progressive Web App 🎫
+# VibeTix - Event Booking Progressive Web App 🎫

 A modern, full-featured Progressive Web App (PWA) for discovering and booking tickets to events.
 Built with seamless payment integration, user authentication, and offline capabilities for the ultimate event booking experience.